billba/topical/README.md

 ### TopicContext

-Each Topic method is provided a `Topic*Context` (each method has a slightly different type) object with properties and methods relevant to the topic.
+Each Topic method is provided a `Topic*Context` (each method has a slightly different type) object with properties and methods relevant to the topic and method.
 Here are the common values:

 ### `topicContext.instance`